-The foregoing is so self-evident and compelling that even HHS regulations themselves were forced to concede (squarely contradicting both the IRS Rule and the Government's defense of it here) that federal Exchanges are "established ... by the Secretary under section 1321(c)(1)" of the ACA, not by a state under § 1311.
+of the ACA, not by a state under § 1311.
 45 C.F.R. § 155.20 (emphases added).
 And, as noted, HHS has further conceded the point by not trying to tap the ACA's unlimited appropriation for state Exchanges to pay for the unfunded federal Exchanges.
 In short, there is no ambiguity as to who establishes an "Exchange established by the State."

 "established by the State under section 1311" appears in subsections relating to the amount of the subsidy, following a general statement that there "shall" be a tax credit, the former language should not be construed to take back the credit "bestowed" by the latter.
 (Dkt.
-No. 54, at 13-14.)
-But that opening subsection says only that there "shall" be a credit in "an amount equal to the premium assistance credit amount."
+32-1, at 13.)
+But that opening subsection says only that there "shall" be a credit "equal to the premium assistance credit amount."
 26 U.S.C. § 36B(a).
-And it is the definition of "premium assistance credit amount," which turns on the definition of "coverage month," that narrows the operation of the subsidy-e.g., the tax credit can be claimed only by a person who actually buys coverage and, even then, only if he buys it on an Exchange (and, Plaintiffs contend, only on an Exchange established by the state).
-Moreover, the credit cannot be claimed by one who is already eligible for "minimum essential coverage" outside the individual market, such as through an employer.
-All of these restrictions, the disputed one and the undisputed ones alike, are found in the definition of "coverage month."
+It is the definition of "premium assistance credit amount," which turns on the definition of "coverage month," that narrows the operation of the subsidy-e.g., the tax credit can be claimed only by a person who actually buys coverage and, even then, only if he buys it on an Exchange (and, Plaintiffs contend, only on an Exchange established by a state).
+Moreover, the credit cannot be claimed by one who is already eligible for "minimum essential coverage" outside the individual market.
+All these restrictions, the disputed one and the undisputed ones alike, are found in the definition of "coverage month."
 Id. § 36B(c)(2).

-Nor is it unusual for Congress to use such "legalese," even when constructing conditions to coerce action by states.
-For example, in 26 U.S.C. § 35, an insurance-related tax credit that was enacted in 2002, the credit is similarly provided for "coverage months," defined as months as to which the taxpayer is covered by "qualified health insurance," which in turn is defined to include state coverage that meets certain regulatory criteria.
+Nor is it at all unusual for Congress to use the statutory provision setting forth coverage criteria to establish conditions that coerce action by states.
+For example, an insurance-related tax credit enacted in 2002 is similarly provided for "coverage months," defined as months as to which the taxpayer is covered by "qualified health insurance," which in turn is defined to include state coverage that meets certain regulatory criteria.
 26 U.S.C. § 35(a), (b), (e)(2).
 There, as here, Congress conditioned the tax credit for state residents on their state's compliance with certain insurance regulations, and did so through the definition of "coverage month."